Gordon-BP/OpenAI-Assistants-Streamllit-UI/README.md

 ![we get rate limited an awful lot these days](/img/rate_limit.png)

-## 😅 The poor servers are under a lot of load right now, people are excited
+## 😅 Tried to get a good screenshot but the poor servers are under a lot of load right now

 ## Quick Start